 - A 100% increase in Demographic or technical denials which results in write-offs.

 - For appeal on all denied claims, the success rate is 50-56%.

-Denials based on a commercial payer such as Aetna or Anthem varies highly.
+Denials based on a commercial payer such as Aetna or Anthem vary highly.
 I would like to share a 2013 National Health Insurer Report Card.
-This report card proves that there is a high demand for a payer specific strategy.
+This report card proves that there is a high demand for a payer-specific strategy.